Nationals vs. Dodgers Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 52 hits with 15 doubles, two triples, six home runs, 15 walks and 22 RBI.
+- Jeimer Candelario has 52 hits with 15 doubles, two triples, six home runs and 16 walks.
+He has driven in 22 runs.

 Candelario Recent Games